wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <summary>click for details</summary>

 - 20210426:
-OpenCore's version is still 0.6.5，but I've rebulit all of EFI files，nolonger differentiate Catalina and BigSur of EFI files from right now，upgraded Airportitlwm to 1.3 stable，and added a property "force-online 01000000" to framebuffer
+OpenCore's version is still in 0.6.5，but I've rebulit all of EFI files，nolonger differentiate Catalina and BigSur of EFI files from right now，upgraded Airportitlwm to 1.3 stable，and added a property "force-online 01000000" to framebuffer

 - 20210317: